It's Alright, Ma (I'm Only Bleeding): Bob Dylan's version

-While it shares a sense of prevailing entropy with the previous song on the album, "Gates of Eden", the critique in "It's Alright, Ma (I'm Only Bleeding)" is more direct and less allusive.
+Critic Andy Gill considered that the song "shares the same sense of societal entropy" as the previous track on the album, "Gates of Eden", but that the critique in "It's Alright, Ma (I'm Only Bleeding)" is more direct and less allusive.
 Author Michael Gray has commented that although the vitriol Dylan unleashes towards his targets is similar to his earlier political protest songs, "It's Alright, Ma (I'm Only Bleeding)" is a transitional song in that it does not express optimism in the possibility of political solutions.
-Instead, Dylan sings in a new prophetic voice that would become his trademark.
+Instead, argued author John Hinchey, Dylan sings in a new prophetic voice that would become his trademark.
 However, with the political pessimism comes a more poetic vision than in his earlier protest songs, along with a more complex figurative language.
 Howard Sounes notes that the song features some of Dylan's most memorable images.
 The opening lines begin the song's torrent of apocalyptic images:

-Critic Andy Gill links the opening line of the song to the title of Arthur Koestler's bleak novel Darkness at Noon, set in the Great Stalinist purge of 1938 in Soviet Russia.
+Gill links the opening line of the song to the title of Arthur Koestler's bleak novel Darkness at Noon, set in the Great Stalinist purge of 1938 in Soviet Russia.
 For Gill, Dylan is suggesting that the human spirit can be cast into darkness by the dead hand of communism as well as by American capitalism.

 According to Seth Rogovoy, this opening echoes the Book of Ecclesiastes (1:17), which reads, "I observed all deeds beneath the sun, and behold all is futile."
 There are echoes of Ecclesiastes throughout the song.
 Another example is:

 The author of Ecclesiastes laments (2:15–16) "The fate of the fool will befall me also; to what advantage, then, have I become wise?
 But I come to the conclusion that this, too, was futility, because the wise man and the fool are both forgotten.
 The wise man dies, just like the fool."

 One of the most famous lines from the song reminds listeners that even the most powerful people will ultimately be judged:

 These lines seemed particularly prescient when Dylan performed the song on his 1974 tour with the Band, a few months before Richard Nixon resigned as President of the United States as a result of the Watergate crisis.
 After the song has confronted sex, religion and politics, it ends with the lines:

 Dylan's preoccupations in the lyrics extend beyond socio-political commentary, and touch on urgent matters of personal experience—the challenge to live and grow in the face of uncertainty.